Ramchilakala/clone2/README.md

-# this is my proffessional information
+# this is git and github